jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

 This tutorial is focused on how to use RAW, it is not necessarily a tutorial on best practices for SAXS data processing.
+The :ref:`SAXS tutorial <saxs_tutorial>` covers some basic processing and analysis best practices.

 Requirements
 ^^^^^^^^^^^^